-The goal of the study was to assess if kettlebell swings, as a single exercise, are enough to increase the maximum strength in a 1RM squat, and explosive strength in the vertical jump (source).
+The goal of the study was to assess if kettlebell swings can increase the maximum strength in a 1RM squat, and explosive strength in the vertical jump.

 So basically they wanted to know if just by doing a kettlebell swing they could squat more and jump higher.